Skip to main content

 Classes will include such topics as

 • Why join a church?
+What do Christians believe?
+More specifically, what do Presbyterians believe?

 Do I have to attend all 3?

 Yes.
 It is important to attend all three (3 hours) since we go through a "journey" of sorts together.
 You'll hear our story - and we'll hear yours.
-On our last class, our church's leaders (aka "the Session") will introduce themselves to you and will conclude our process by voting to receive you as a member (*you must be present).
+In our last class, our church's leaders (aka "the Session") will introduce themselves to you and will conclude our process by voting to receive you as a member (*you must be present).

 I'm a member of another church.
 Can I just transfer my membership?